Course Content and Outcome Guide for EC 200

 - Special Fee:

 Course DescriptionCovers six topic areas: basic economic concepts, microeconomics, macroeconomics, the history of economic ideas, international trade and a variety of economic issues.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Recommended for students who desire a one term survey course.
 Recommend: MTH 95.

 Addendum to Course Description